Tess Grossi, Co-President

 Solange has been on the SMI Board since 2001.
 She served as Secretary-Treasurer and as a member of the Scholarship Committee.
 She was drawn to serve by its mission and her experiences as an immigrant, adding “If there had been a program like this when we came to the U.S., it would have made my mother’s life and, by extension, made my life so much easier.”

 Solange has a B.A. in Education from Paterson (NJ) State College, a B.A.in Studio Arts from the University of Southern Maine and an M.A. in Public Policy from USM’s Muskie School of Public Policy.
 She has served on the boards of Congregation Bet Ha’am, Cumberland County Cooperative Extension and Tengo Voz.
 She has worked as a program coordinator for Portland Adult Education, co-owned a small retail store, owned Clutter Doc, personal organizing services, and been an event coordinator.
 Her interests include Balkan dancing, reading and visiting family in Peru, Canada and France.

-Susan Martens has been a member of the SMI Board since 2008, served as Secretary of the Board for two years, and chaired the Scholarship Committee.
+Susan Martens was a member of the SMI Board from 2008 to 2019, served as Secretary of the Board for two years, and chaired the Scholarship Committee.
 She was Secretary/Treasurer of her husband’s company and taught Junior High School English for almost 20 years.
 Susan also volunteers weekly in the ESOL classrooms at Portland Adult Education and at the Food Pantry in Brunswick, which is a vital part of the Mid-Coast Hunger Prevention Program.
 As a member of St. Paul’s Episcopal Church, Brunswick, she has many opportunities to contribute her time and efforts to the ongoing programs and groups.
 Susan is passionate about education.
 The privilege of serving on a dynamic Board that provides scholarship opportunities to immigrants and refugees who need language skills to succeed fuels that passion.